 How the SEER, CAHPS, and Medicare Data are Linked

-The linkage of the SEER-CAHPS data is a collaborative effort of the NCI, the SEER registries, and the Centers for Medicare and Medicaid Services (CMS).
+The linkage of the SEER-CAHPS data is a collaborative effort of the NCI, the SEER registries, and the Centers for Medicare & Medicaid Services (CMS).
 NCI and CMS establish the linkages between the three data sources (SEER clinical data, Medicare claims, and CAHPS survey data); it is not the responsibility of investigators seeking to use the data.
 The linkage process is described below:

 - To link SEER with Medicare data, the registries participating in the SEER program send individual identifiers for all persons in their files.
 These identifiers are matched with identifiers contained in Medicare's master enrollment file.